-This tender is seeking to appoint an Electrical Engineer/Physicist expert to sit on the Panel of Technical Experts on a three-year contract to start in February 2019.
+This tender is seeking to appoint an Operational Researcher/Decision or Management scientist expert to sit on the Panel of Technical Experts on a three-year contract to start in February 2019.

 The PTE's role is to provide assurance that the analysis provided by National Grid in regard to the Capacity Market mechanism has been scrutinised by an independent body and there are no conflicts of interest which might skew the analysis.
 This is in addition to the Department's own assurance process.